mcdemarco/the-new-kitchen-cookbook/pasta/puttanesca.md

 ## Directions

-Boil water for pasta.
+1. Boil water for pasta.

-Dice onions and garlic.
+2. Dice onions and garlic.
 Quarter olives.
 Rinse capers.

-Fry onions in half the oil in skillet for 8-10 minutes.
-Add garlic and anchovies.
-Cook for one minute maximum, stirring to break up the anchovies.
+3. Fry onions in half the oil in skillet for 8-10 minutes.
+4. Add garlic and anchovies and cook for one minute maximum, stirring to break up the anchovies.

-Add capers, chili peppers, olives, diced tomatoes, pepper and salt to skillet.
+5. Add capers, chili peppers, olives, diced tomatoes, pepper and salt to skillet.
 Bring to a boil then simmer uncovered 15 minutes, stirring occasionally.
-Also boil the pasta.
+6. Also boil the pasta.

-Taste the sauce.
-Add more salt if necessary, then drain pasta and add to skillet.
-Toss on low with remaining olive oil.
-Top with parsley and serve hot.
+7. Taste the sauce and salt if necessary.
+8. Drain pasta and add to skillet with remaining olive oil.
+9. Serve hot, topped with parsley.